 This includes a publicly available, clearly expressed and up-to-date policy about the management of personal and sensitive information.

-- All written records (including coaching agreements) will be de-identified and stored offline, in a locked filing cabinet.
+All written (digital and analogue) records will be de-identified and stored offline in a locked filing cabinet or in secure cloud location.